hagmannStephan/prosecco-party-vue/doc-name-of-the-game/Games/Activity/5 - Translate Word List with DeepL API.md

-Made it possible with this skript:
+Made it possible with this script:
 ```python
 import json
 import requests